 Less than a two-hour flight from New York, Bermuda fosters a collaborative business culture that sees government, industry and regulators working together for the jurisdiction’s commercial success.
 That history has created a highly respected and successful financial centre recognised for worldwide standards of compliance, regulation, transparency and infrastructure.
-With 91 tax treaty partners around the world, Bermuda is rated a first-class domicile by the Organisation for Economic Cooperation and Development (OECD).
+With over 100 tax-treaty partners around the world, Bermuda is rated a first-class domicile by the Organisation for Economic Cooperation and Development (OECD).

 LOCATION, TIME ZONE & ACCESS